DiscipleTools/disciple-tools-facebook/README.md

 ## Setup

-A full step-by-step guide for linking Disciple Tools to your Facebook page is included in the admin area of the plugin.
+A full step-by-step guide for linking Disciple.Tools to your Facebook page is included in the admin area of the plugin.

 - Install the plugin.
 (You must be an administrator)
 - Activate the plugin.